ShubhanYenuganti/MacroRecipeLLM/README.md

 # MacroRecipeLLM
-Attempting to Fine-tune an LLM to be able to provide an end-user a recipe recommendation based on their desired macros and other factors.
+Attempt at fine-tuning an LLM to be able to provide an end-user a recipe recommendation based on their desired macros and other factors.

+# Dataset
+Utilizes following Kaggle dataset [Food.com - Recipes and Reviews](https://www.kaggle.com/datasets/irkaal/foodcom-recipes-and-reviews?resource=download).